We all need it – just that little bit extra.

 It may not be that much money at first, but as you add machines to your route, it can become a nice little side business.
 There are even people doing this full time.

-If you consider the little time and effort that goes into maintaining your gumball machines, It’s actually an awesome side hustle.
+If I consider the little time and effort that goes into maintaining gumball machines, It’s actually an awesome side hustle.